 Absolutely!
 We will review portfolios of incoming students for scholarships offered to Studio Art majors and encourage those who apply to MSU to submit a portfolio and application for the annual Creative Arts Scholarship competition.

 For more information, review the scholarship section of our website.

-The Bachelor of Fine Arts in Studio Art and Bachelor of Fine Arts in Apparel & Textile Design is a pre-professional program.
-Its emphasis is for students anticipating careers in the practice of art or design, or for students planning on graduate study in either of these fields.
+The Bachelor of Fine Arts in Studio Art, the Bachelor of Fine Arts in Apparel & Textile Design, and the Bachelor of Fine Arts in Graphic Design are pre-professional programs.
+These degrees are recommended for students anticipating careers in the practice of art or design, or for students planning on graduate study in either of these fields.

 To complete the Bachelor of Fine Arts degree track, students must be formally accepted into the program through a portfolio review process prior to being fully admitted into the major.

 The review process typically takes place during your second year of study in the middle part of the Fall or Spring semester.
 Eligible students will be notified via e-mail by their academic advisor when they have completed the requirements and are ready to proceed to the next step of full admission in the Bachelor of Fine Arts degree track.
 Apparel & Textile Design, Graphic Design, and Studio students apply when they have finished or are completing certain courses.

 Apparel and Textile Design students must be in their second semester or later at MSU and not yet earned 24 credits in their major.
 Additionally, the following courses must be complete prior to submitting an application for review:

 Graphic Design students must be in their second semester or later at MSU and not yet earned 30 credits in their major.
 Additionally, the following courses must be complete prior to submitting an application for review:

 Studio Art students must be in their second semester or later at MSU and not yet earned 30 credits in their major.
 Additionally, the following courses must be complete prior to submitting an application for review: